 Welcome to Inside the Outdoors at Shipley Nature Center!

-Students will explore the Nature Center and learn about natural science or local Native American culture.
+Led by an Inside the Outdoors Field or Program Naturalist, students will explore the Nature Center and learn about natural science and/or local Native American culture.

 Other Standards Supported: HSS 4.2.1

 While exploring California native habitats of Shipley Nature Center in Huntington Beach, your students will navigate the History-Social Science framework by focusing on the homes of the Native CA Indians in the northern and southern regions including Orange County.
 Engaging hands-on activities will help students understand how the Native CA Indians utilize the local natural resources to construct their homes.